microsoft/api-extractor.com-website/pages/overview/demo_docs.md

 The final API Extractor output that we'll look at is the "**doc model**" file.
 This JSON file captures the API signatures and doc comments for a project that was processed by API Extractor.
 It contains all the information needed to generate an API reference website.
-This can be done using the basic [api-documenter]( https://www.npmjs.com/package/@microsoft/api-documenter) tool that comes with API Extractor, or you can use it as an input for your own custom pipeline.

-The real **@microsoft/sp-core-library** gets rendered using Microsoft's custom DocFX engine.
+The website can be generated using the basic [api-documenter]( https://www.npmjs.com/package/@microsoft/api-documenter) tool that comes with API Extractor.
+You can also use the JSON files as an input for your own custom pipeline.
+For example, real **@microsoft/sp-core-library** gets rendered using Microsoft's custom DocFX engine.
 Here's the final result:

 [https://docs.microsoft.com/en-us/javascript/api/sp-core-library](
 https://docs.microsoft.com/en-us/javascript/api/sp-core-library)

-## A closer look at the JSON file
+## What's in the JSON file?

 Since the NPM package name for our example project is **@microsoft/sp-core-library**, the default path for this output will be **temp/sp-core-library.api.json**.
 The file is fairly large, but here's an excerpt